averykhoo/recipes/in-progress/pesto.md

 * leaves from 3 bunches of thai basil (about 200g dry)
     * these basil leaves are larger than holy basil, and don't smell like mint
+    * also pluck off the tippy tops since those bits have flavor - but don't add any stem
     * each bunch costs about $2 at the thai supermarket at golden mile
         * note: they're moving to aperia mall near lavender in april 2023
 * 0.8 cups of decently good olive oil (160g)